matebarb/smoothie_generator/README.md

 - [GitHub](https://github.com/) to store and share the project code remotely.

 ### Languages
-- **Javscript** - This project was completely written using Javascript.
+- **Javascript** - This project was completely written using Javascript.
 - **Markdown** - Readme file was written using Markdown.

 # Testing